doc4d/docs/docs/Project/compiler.md

 The [Settings](../settings/) cannot be edited when a component is selected (the button is dimmed).

 Each component's [settings](../settings/) are applied for the compilation, except the [error file and symbol file generation options](#compilation-options): settings of the host project override the component's options.
 When enabled, [error and warning file](#error-file) as well as [symbol file](#symbol-file) of each component are stored in the [**Logs** folder of the host project](../Project/architecture.md#logs), within a dedicated folder (the name of the folder is the component name).

-#### Compilation flow

-If errors are detected, the process is stopped and the "Compilation failed" message is displayed.
-The information area of the window displays the method names and line numbers concerned in a hierarchical list: